 Kieffer says, “When my friends from the US visit, they alway ask, ‘how the hell did you do this?’
 My answer is, ‘I just went to the airport and got on a plane.’
 People are averse to risk, afraid of change – and narco-terrorism.”

-We are a VERY early stage product accelerator with one foot in Guadalajara, Mexico and the other in San Fran.
+We are a VERY early stage product accelerator located in Guadalajara, Mexico.

 - ShotStripShare multiple photos as a group